 Much history, and the separate development of doctrine, and the blood foolishly shed during those years, have pulled divisions violently apart.
 For this reason, practices and teachings often differ to such an extent that we might not be entirely comfortable in others' services, and vice versa.
 However, Jesus still prayed for our oneness, His blood still unifies us, and the same Holy Spirit works in all believers, regardless of whether we acknowledge it.

 The late John Paul II of Rome, in the 1995 encyclical Ut unum sint ("That they may be one"), took the very large and commendable step of recognizing that some outside his organization are people of Christ and have manifested the Holy Spirit at times in ways his followers and their antecedents have not.
 The emphases on recognizing that Christ has one Body in spite of the doctrinal and historical divisions of human and not Godly intervention, and upon the practical recognition of our Christian unity through joining together in prayer with those in other fellowships, also appear to be exactly correct.
 Clearly, all communities of Christ should recognize the Spirit at work within us all.
 We should join our brethren in prayer.
 It is time to end the wars of the churches.

-It is also clear that many of the disputes which have for centuries motivated people called Christian to distrust, hate and kill each other, are primarily semantic.
-That is, many disagreements concern whether one set or another of words is The Truth whose homage is to be demanded of all.
-But invariably, both are mere sets of human words not Scripture, neither is ever simply and purely that which the Lord has said.
+It is also clear that many of the disputes which have for centuries motivated people called Christian to distrust, hate and kill each other, are publicly semantic, in other words, are public arguments about sets of words and definitions and demands of homage.
+But invariably, all sets of such claims are mere human words not Scripture: neither is ever simply and purely that which the Lord has said.
 It is time for we who look to the Lord, to ask Him to give us the repentance to love and forgive as broadly as He does, and to consider as principal and absolute only His Very Words as He quotes them for us within His Holy Scriptures.